-Emissions of carbon dioxide, a "greenhouse gas," are limited by terms of the Kyoto Protocol, a treaty signed and ratified by most of the world's nations.
+Emissions of carbon dioxide, a "greenhouse gas," are limited by terms of the Kyoto accords, a treaty signed and ratified by most of the world's nations.
 The treaty requires industrialized nations ratifying it to reduce their emissions of greenhouse gases such as carbon dioxide, which are thought to cause global warming, by 5.2% below their 1990 levels.
 The treaty also requires industrialized nations to assist developing nations with their efforts to reduce emissions of greenhouse gases.
 The vast majority of the world's nations have ratified the accords.
 The United States is among a minority of nations that are not participating in them.

-The Kyoto Protocol require that each industrialized nation specify quotas for each firm or organization that emits greenhouse gases.
+The Kyoto accords require that each industrialized nation specify quotas for each firm or organization that emits greenhouse gases.
 Those that emit less than their quotas can sell their unused rights to emit gases to other firms or organizations.
 Any agent that wishes to exceed its quota must purchase rights from someone else.
 That exchange permits organizations that can meet their quotas at relatively low cost to sell rights to others for which reductions would be costly.
 The exchanges still allow the overall target to be met, but at much lower cost.
-Such arrangements are known as "cap-and-trade" systems.

-President Bill Clinton signed the Kyoto agreement, but it was not ratified by the United States Senate.
-President George W. Bush withdrew the United States from the agreement citing the damage to the economy that implementation would cause, the fact that rapidly industrializing economies, such as China and India, are excluded, and questions about the underlying science of global warming.
+President George W. Bush's predecessor, President Bill Clinton, signed the Kyoto agreement, but it was not ratified by the United States Senate.
+President Bush withdrew the United States from the agreement citing the damage to the economy that implementation would cause, the fact that rapidly industrializing economies, such as China and India, are excluded, and inconclusive science.
 Despite this, many firms and other organizations in the United States have already agreed to limit their emissions of greenhouse gases.
-For the more than 500 members (as of 2011) of the Chicago Climate Exchange (CCX), companies and organizations including IBM, the Ford Motor Company, Motorola, and the cities of Chicago and Oakland, the idea of exchanging rights to dump greenhouse gases in the atmosphere is already a reality.
+For the more than 100 members of the Chicago Climate Exchange (CCX), companies and organizations including IBM, the Ford Motor Company, Motorola, and the cities of Chicago and Oakland, the idea of exchanging rights to dump greenhouse gases in the atmosphere is already a reality.

 Members of the CCX, formed in 2003 by Richard Sandor, a commodities entrepreneur and economist who helped establish markets in financial futures, have pledged to reduce their emissions of greenhouse gases to an annual target.
 If a member wishes to undertake a project that would generate additional carbon emissions, it purchases rights to the additional carbon from another member.
 In its first nine months of operation, CCX members traded rights to more than 1,000,000 tons of carbon.
 The CCX quotas are far less stringent than are those of the Kyoto accords.
 The chief importance of CCX is that it establishes a model for the exchange of emissions rights should the United States sign the treaty.
-Omid Sabbaghi and Navid Sabbaghi, "Carbon Financial Instruments, Thin Trading and Volatility: Evidence From the Chicago Climate Exchange," Quarterly Review of Economics and Finance 51:4 (November 2011): 399-407; Richard L. Sandor, "The Chicago Climate Exchange," China Business Review 31:1 (January/February 2008): 26.